shautvast/perfix/README.md

 # roadmap
 * Overhead (in method execution time) not clear yet.
 I wouldn't use it in production.
 * Finish jdbc query logging (CallableStatement)
-* Implement an actual call stack the way commercial tools work
 * Ability to dynamically turn off metrics to minimize cpu and memory overhead (when response time is below a set treshold)
 * extend the user interface